stoneatom/stonedb/Docs/00-about-stonedb/architecture.md

 ![Step3.png](./KnowledgeGrid-3.png)
 ### StoneDB Loader Parser
 StoneDB Loader Parser is a module responsible for data import and export.
 It processes `LOAD DATA INFILE` and `SELECT ...
 INTO FILE` operations.
 StoneDB provides an independent client to import data from various sources, written in different programming languages.
 Before data is imported, it is preprocessed, such as data compression and construction of Knowledge Nodes.
 In this way, operations such as parsing, verification, and transaction processing are eliminated when the data is being processed by the storage engine.
-### Replication Manager
-The high-availability structure of StoneDB includes a replication engine called Replication Manager to ensure strong consistency between the primary and secondary databases.
-Different from binlog replication used by MySQL to replicate original data, Replication Manager can directly replicate compressed data since data stored in StoneDB is compressed, without the need for decompression.
-This greatly reduces the traffic required for transmitting data.
 ### Compress
 Compress is the module for compressing data and supports more than 20 compression algorithms such as PPM, LZ4, B2, and Delta.
 In StoneDB, data is stored by column.
 Since data records stored in a column are of the same data type, StoneDB can dynamically choose the most efficient compression algorithm based on the data type defined for the column.
 More repeated values in a column indicates higher compression ratio of the column.
 Compression not only saves storage space but also I/O and memory resources.
 ### Decompress